 Operations at Wenchang are managed by the Xichang Satellite Launch Center.

-The Chinese Space Station is a large, in-space construction project from China that will take two years to complete.
+This is the Tiangong Space Station, China's large, in-space construction project that will take two years to complete.

-The Chinese Space Station is in a 41 degree orbit, meaning it travels as far North as 41 degrees and as far South as 41 degrees when seen from the ground.
+Tiangong is in a 41-degree orbit, meaning it travels as far North as 41 degrees and as far South as 41 degrees latitude when seen from the ground.

 It is designed to operate for at least 10 years.